SeattleTestbed/docs/EducationalAssignments/LeftPadPartOne.md

 In order to test whether or not these steps worked, please copy and paste the code found below for the sample security layer and sample attack.

-If you got an error, please go through the troubleshooting section found below.
+You should get an assertion error when running the test.
+If not, please go through the troubleshooting section found below.

 ### Troubleshooting Repy code
 ----